mongodb/mongodb-kubernetes-operator/docs/run-operator-locally.md

     - `KUBECONFIG` environment variable pointing at a file
     - **Note**: either of these are necessary to be able to run the operator locally
 - Have a folder `.community-operator-dev`
+- *Optional - if you want to export the environment variables, you can run the following command*: `source .community-operator-dev/local-test.export.env`
 ## Goals
 - Run the operator locally as a binary (optionally in debug mode) in command line or in an IDE
 - Run e2e tests locally